 A careful shifter knows discretion can be the better part of valour.
 With this facet, a shifter becomes incredibly unremarkable, shrouded in shadows and easy to ignore.

 The darkness hides many things.
 Countless monsters lurk in the shadows of modern society, and humans subconsciously know the darkness conceals many dangers.
-This facet enhances the primal human fear of the dark, and sets them on edge.
-While this doesn't result in visual changes, subconsciously, people know things are wrong.
-The shifter brings to mind the gleaming eyes just beyond the fire's light, and the chill howl in the dark of the night.
+This facet enhances the primal human fear of the dark and sets them on edge.
+While this doesn't result in visible changes, people subconsciously know things are wrong.
+The shifter brings to mind the gleaming eyes just beyond the firelight and the chill howl in the dark of night.

 Benefit: Spend 1 anima as a single action to release a wave of psychic terror.
-Make a Harmony check against the Resolve of all creatures in Close range.
+Make a Blood check against the Resolve Defense of all enemies in a Close-Range burst.

 The darkness cloaks many dangers.
 Threats can lunge from the shadows at any time, from any angle.
 Horrors, those incarnations of mortal fears, have long leant on this ability, flicking through the dark to appear behind their prey.
-Though this flickering is slower than a shifter's feral forms' speed, slipping through shadows does allow the shifter to move without being seen, strike from odd angles, and reach places that their prey thinks are safe.
+Though this flickering is slower than a shifter's feral forms, slipping through shadows allows the shifter to move without being seen, strike from odd angles, and reach places their prey thinks are safe.

 Benefit: If you are standing in a location of dim illumination or lower, you can spend 1 Anima as a signle action to flicker to another patch of dim illumination within Close range.
 This Movement is instantaneous, as you vanish into the shadows at your starting location and appear at your destination.
 This movement only provokes an attack of opportunity at your destination, and only if your target is aware of you.